 Open-source science with Stingray

-I’m a coordinator and lead developer for Stingray, an open-source Python library to do timing and spectral-timing analysis of astronomical data.
-Along with Daniela Huppenkothen, Matteo Bachetti, and the many other people who’ve contributed to Stingray so far, we are working to make powerful modern statistical tools openly accessible to the fields of X-ray timing and spectral-timing.
-Stingray was approved as an Astropy affiliate package in November 2017!
+I’m a coordinator and a lead developer for Stingray, an Astropy-affiliated Python library for timing and spectral-timing analysis of astronomical data.
+Along with Daniela Huppenkothen, Matteo Bachetti, and the many other people who’ve contributed to Stingray so far, we are making powerful modern statistical tools openly accessible to the fields of X-ray timing and spectral-timing.
+Read the Stingray paper for more details!
 If you want to get involved with Stingray, we’d love to hear from you, via a pull request, an issue, Slack, or email.

 Next-generation spectral-timing with STROBE-X

-I’m a member of the steering committee and science working group for STROBE-X, a proposed NASA probe-class mission that has been selected for a concept study and has been submitted to the Astro2020 Decadal Survey (read the white paper here).
+I’m a member of the steering committee and science working group for STROBE-X, a proposed Probe-class mission that received NASA funding for a concept study and has been submitted to the Astro2020 Decadal Survey (read the white paper here).
 I’m in charge of the social media outreach (check out our Facebook, Twitter, Youtube, and interviews on Soundcloud) and part of the working group on strong gravity of stellar-mass compact objects.

 Summary of research interests: